torvalds/linux/Documentation/teaching/lectures/intro.rst

      inline functions, function pointers

-There are a class of operating systems that (used to) claim to be hybrid kernels, in between monolithic and micro-kernels (e.g. Windows, Mac OS X).
+There is a class of operating systems that (used to) claim to be hybrid kernels, in between monolithic and micro-kernels (e.g. Windows, Mac OS X).
 However, since all of the typical monolithic services run in kernel-mode in these operating systems, there is little merit to